viinchi/Wet-Dreams-Guaranteed/index.md

 ## Conclusion and Future Work

 We believe our system revolutionizes the morning routine.
 With potential expansions and user feedback, the possibilities are endless.
+However, that does not mean we do not see the need for a large amount of improvements.
+One would be using a lot higher quality printer to make all the parts and avoid all the extra fabrication we had to do due to the time crunch we were under.
+Printing took up 4-5 days which is where we lost a lot of time but we were able to make it work.
+If anything a possible redesign of how the X and Y axis rails could save a lot of time if unable to access a high quality printer that doesn't warp parts.
+Better fitting and hoses can be used but if using what we used ourselves we still got the results we wanted that can be seen through the dmeo video.

+## Hardware improvements for future
+Due to resolution quality of 3D printer a lot of pieces did not come out perfect.
+Initially in the design the linear rails are T-slot driven which were extremely warped post 3-day print.​

+Another issue that arose in terms of hardware was the need for a larger LCD display as the screen to body ratio was extremely large.​

+An addition of pushbuttons can further this project to have more functionality for a better user experience.​

+Swap out small pump for air compressor? :)

+## Software Improvements for Future
+Currently the software does not have a way to change the current time due to time constraints and lack of pushbuttons. ​

+The LCD (due to not being programmed in a way to utilize threads) stops updating the time when scanning the area which can also be improved.​

+The scanning routing when populating the matrix can be changed to be continuous instead of repeatedly stopping and starting to save time.​

+Need to swap out ultrasonic sensor for something more precise as the sensor is not as accurate as the internet says per our tests on a variety of objects.

 For a full list of components, please refer to the [Parts List](Parts_List.pdf).